 The application must use an appropriate strategy for the retries.
 This strategy specifies the number of times it should retry, the delay between each attempt, and the actions to take after a failed attempt.
 The appropriate number of attempts and the delay between each one are often difficult to determine, and vary based on the type of resource as well as the current operating conditions of the resource and the application itself.

 The following guidelines will help you to design a suitable transient fault handing mechanism for your applications:

 Determine if there is a built-in retry mechanism:

 Many services provide an SDK or client library that contains a transient fault handling mechanism.
 The retry policy it uses is typically tailored to the nature and requirements of the target service.
 Alternatively, REST interfaces for services may return information that is useful in determining whether a retry is appropriate, and how long to wait before the next retry attempt.

-Use the built-in retry mechanism where one is available unless you have specific and well-understood requirements that mean a different retry behavior is more appropriate.
+Use the built-in retry mechanism where available, unless you have specific and well-understood requirements that make a different retry behavior more appropriate.

 Determine if the operation is suitable for retrying: